 Although enrollment of boys and girls has reached parity in primary school in Cambodia, the completion rate at the secondary level still demonstrates a gender disparity.
 Girls are particularly vulnerable, as their education is still commonly less valued than that of boys, and they often drop out at around age 14, creating a gender gap that widens with the educational level.
 A 2012 UNDP study showed that 20.6% of Cambodian males had at least a secondary education, compared to 11% of Cambodian females.

 CASF provides monthly scholarships and other support to address the direct and opportunity costs of keeping a girl in school.
 Studies show that scholarships targeted to the poor, and conditional on attendance and some level of performance, increase enrollment and attendance.

 By increasing opportunity and choice for our students, we are creating a virtuous cycle, in which women attain higher professional achievements and thus provide the next generation of girls with professional role models.
 We have created a culture of education in our villages.
 Parents are less likely to take students out of school to work, and our graduates return often to help their families.

 Our Program Coordinator

 Our Program Coordinator, Panha, oversees both the secondary and the university programs.
 Panha was herself a CASF scholarship student, and has an innate understanding of the needs of our students and the particular issues they face.
-She has a BA from the National University of Management, and plans to go on to a graduate degree in Management at Royal University of Law & Economics.
+She has a BA from the National University of Management, and has attended the Middlebury College Chinese School.